Addiction

 • Failed attempts to stop use

-• A need to use the drug regularly, either daily or several times per day
+• A need to use the marijuana daily or several times per day

 Symptoms of marijuana withdrawal include: